 We’re giving Enterprise Grid admins control over how apps are approved and managed across all the workspaces within their organizations.

-Admins will soon be able to define criteria that can be used to automate app approvals and rejections across all workspaces in an Enterprise Grid organization.
+Admins can now define criteria that can be used to automate app approvals and rejections across all workspaces in an Enterprise Grid organization.
 For example:

 - Does your organization exclusively use Box for file storage?
 If so, admins can now whitelist the Box app so there’s no need to manually approve it for each workspace.

 - Is your organization not concerned about apps that don’t read any data from Slack?
-Give your employees the freedom to use apps that only post data (and don’t read anything) by automatically approving apps with read-only scopes.
+Give your employees the freedom to use apps that only post data (and don’t read anything) by automatically approving apps with scopes that you consider safe to use.

-Plus, admins will be able to build rules based on information already stored in third-party or internal databases.
-An admin could connect the API to the organization’s own procurement database and set a rule to automatically approve requests for vendors with contracts actively in place.
+Plus, admins can build rules based on information already stored in third-party or internal databases.
+An admin can connect the API to the organization’s own procurement database and set a rule to automatically approve requests for vendors with contracts actively in place.
 Requests to install apps that aren’t already approved can be forwarded into a ticketing system such as ServiceNow for your IT or security teams to review.

 Each of these updates make it easier for admins to deploy and manage Slack—at the scale of their organization today and the size it will grow into in the years to come.
 To make sure that your team can take advantage of all these improvements, visit our Help Center for instructions on creating announcement channels and api.slack.com for guides to our APIs.